Amruta Khanvilkar: Further career and acclaim (2015–2021)

+Khanvilkar then teamed up on the mystery drama One Way Ticket (2016) with Sachit Patil, Shashank Ketkar, and Gashmeer Mahajani.
+It was the first Marathi film to be shot on a cruise ship, as well as in locations such as Italy and Spain.
+The film got mixed reviews, but the performances were acclaimed.
+In 2017, Khanvilkar made a small appearance as Maharani in the period war drama film Rangoon.
+She next worked in the Hindi cineplay Baaki Itihaas, directed by Nikhil Mahajan, which was based on the iconic Bengali play by Badal Sarcar of the same name.
+Her final release of that year was the poorly received Bus Stop where she played a grey shade character of college going girl.
+Critics found the film to be outdated, but Shalaka Nalawade of The Times of India said about Khanvilkar's performance that she "breaks free from her good-girl image and plays the bindaas, gold-digger Sharayu to the T."

-Khanvilkar was recognized for her contributions to Hindi projects in 2018.
+Subsequently, Khanvilkar was recognized for her contributions to Hindi projects in 2018.
 In Meghna Gulzar's Raazi, she plays Alia Bhatt's Pakistani widowed sister-in-law Munira.
 Both reviewers and the public praised her performance.
+Koimoi.com review credit her as the "eternally beautiful."
 This also marked her first feature in a Hindi film in eight years.
 Her next role was as the vivacious and mischievous wife opposite Manoj Bajpayee in Satyameva Jayate, directed by Milap Zaveri.
-In the same year, she made her digital debut as Lady Serial Killer Lavina Birdie with the first season of web series titled Damaged opposite Amit Sial for Hungama Play, playing an unusual and path-breaking character.
-She was first reluctant to perform a bold character in front of the camera.
-She read several mysterious books in preparation for her part.
-For her portrayal of Lovina critics wrote, "Amruta probably took up a mighty challenge, but by the end of the show it is hard to imagine any other actor who could have played Lovina better."
+Devesh Sharma of Filmfare opined, "Amruta don't have much to do really, other than looking pretty" and Bollywood Hungama thought that Khanvilkar's talent was completely wasted and that's unfortunate considering that she just gave a memorable performance in Raazi.
+The film earned ₹110 crore worldwide gross.
+She had a brief appearance in the Marathi biographical drama film Ani...
+Dr. Kashinath Ghanekar, where she enacted Sandhya Shantaram's role of Chandrakala from the Marathi film Pinjra (1972).
+Later that year, she made her digital debut as Lady Serial Killer, Lavina Birdie, in the first season of the web series titled Damaged, opposite Amit Sial for Hungama Play, playing an unusual and path-breaking character, at first she was reluctant to perform a bold character in front of the camera.
+In preparation for her part she read several mysterious books.
+For her portrayal critics wrote, "Amruta probably took up a mighty challenge, but by the end of the show it is hard to imagine any other actor who could have played Lovina better."
 Another wrote, "She essays the role of the deviant Lovina so well that for one moment you can't distinguish between the actor and the character.
 Her role, albeit a difficult one, has her toggling through the entire gamut of emotions and she makes it seem like child's play.
-It's heartening to see stories like this being crafted and roles like these being taken up by such talented actors.
-She had a brief appearance in the Marathi biographical drama film Ani...
-Dr. Kashinath Ghanekar, where she enacted Sandhya Shantaram's role of Chandrakala from the Marathi film Pinjra (1972).
+It's heartening to see stories like this being crafted and roles like these being taken up by such talented actors."
+She won several awards in Best Actress in a Negative Role category.